 This doesn’t mean you have to wait decades before you can take on a charge nurse role, but it does mean you’re unlikely to move into the role fresh out of nursing school.
 Generally, you’ll need to have worked as an RN for about three years before you can take on a charge nurse position.
 The exact amount of experience you’ll need will depend on the requirements of the healthcare facility.

 Do I Need a Master’s Degree?

 Like most jobs, earning a higher degree can help you advance in your field.
 In nursing, a Master of Science in Nursing (MSN) degree can help you move into several leadership roles.
-However, it’s generally not necessary for a charge nurse role.
-While you absolutely can take on a charge nurse role with an MSN, a graduate degree gives you the chance to go after other, more advanced leadership roles, such as a clinical nurse leader.
+While it’s generally not necessary for a charge nurse role, a graduate degree gives you the chance to go after other, more advanced leadership roles, such as a clinical nurse leader.

 What About Certification?

 There are no certifications specifically for charge nurses.
 However, it can be a good idea to be certified in your nursing specialty as a way to show that you’re an expert RN who can take on the responsibilities of a charge nurse.
 So, if there is a certification available in your specialty, it’s a smart idea to earn it.